zed-industries/docs/general/telemetry.md

 All `metrics` events also include your OS version, Zed app version, and a timestamp.

-#### Auditing your Metric Events

-You can see the metrics data that Zed has reported by running the command `zed: open telemetry log` from the command palette, or clicking `Help > View Telemetry Log` in the application menu.
+You can audit the metrics data that Zed has reported by running the command `zed: open telemetry log` from the command palette, or clicking `Help > View Telemetry Log` in the application menu.

 ## Configuring Telemetry Settings